By Jason Mudd, APR

 Savvy businesses can and should expect data-driven measurement programs to assist in targeting previously unforeseen business opportunities, for example, or potential competitive threats on local, regional, national or even global levels.
 In addition, similar to the Oreo campaign, measurement programs can also address minor catches that could negatively impact all the positive efforts already employed.

 At Axia PR, we believe in a systematic process of establishing and setting achievable benchmarks for campaigns while constantly evaluating the performance of the tactics employed.
 We understand that agencies can no longer simply hand over a sizable clip book and say, “Look at all these articles about your company!”
 We instead encourage regular dialogue regarding accountability and measurable analytics to prove that the work we do does achieve set goals.
-To learn more, download our free guide on remarketing your PR efforts, Maximizing Your Public Relations Investment.
+To learn more, download our guide on remarketing your PR efforts, Maximizing Your Public Relations Investment.

 Clients love Jason’s passion, candor and commitment as well as the team he has formed at Axia Public Relations.
 He’s advised some of America’s most admired brands, including American Airlines, Dave & Buster’s, Hilton, HP, Pizza Hut and Verizon.
 He is an Emmy Award-winning, accredited public relations practitioner, speaker, author and entrepreneur and earned his certification in inbound marketing.
 He founded the PR firm in July 2002.
 Learn more about Jason.